 8:00 – What and where do you teach?
 Include a link to your blog if you have one. #2ndaryELA

 8:05 Q1: What final papers and projects do you do at the end of the year?
 Share favorites. #2ndaryELA

 8:10 Q2: Do you have final exams at the end of the year?
-How do you make review interesting for students? #2ndaryELA
+How do you make reviews interesting for students? #2ndaryELA

 8:15 Q3: Share tips on how you stay healthy during this busy season. #2ndaryELA

-8:20 Q4: Do you have any special end of the year celebrations in your classroom?
-Academic focused or just for fun? #2ndaryELA
+8:20 Q4: Do you have any special end-of-the-year celebrations in your classroom?
+Did academic focus or just for fun? #2ndaryELA

 8:25 Q5: Share a lesson idea or tip for what to do with students on those really hot days. #2ndaryELA